Kkobarii/Book-My-Escape/README.md

 ## Data layer

 - Custom Database client for basic CRUD operations.
-- Built with SQLite in mind.
+- Built with SQLite, if you want to use any other SQL database, the code will have to be refactored.
 - Everything is made using reflection - very nice.

 ## Desktop application